xing1357/BetterMacOS/README.md

 ### Use Script to Install
 1. Navigate to the Installer using ```cd install```
 2. Run using ```sh install.sh```
+3. Skip to step 3 of Manual Install

 ### Manual Install
 If for some reason the Script does not work then use the manual install
 1. Download the Code